DIY-able/MqttTinyController/README.md

 - GP0, GP1, GP2, GP3 are defined as Contact Switch
 - Client is defined as any client, e.g. MQTT web client, MQTT CLI, mobile app (such as "IoT MQTT Panel")
 - MQTT broker is defined as any MQTT broker (e.g. HiveHQ or Mosquitto)
+- Note: DO NOT include the "UTC" timestamp in your REQUEST message.
+The "UTC" timestamp is added by the microcontroller to indicate it's a RESPONSE.

 ### Action A: Turn on a relay on GP16 (with MFA disabled)
 - Client sends a JSON message to MQTT broker
 -        Request: {"GP16":1}